St David's Day in St Davids, Pembrokeshire

 St David's Day Pilgrimage

 A free-to-join pilgrimage through St Davids is held each year in remembrance of Dewi.
-In 2025, this begins at 9:30am on Saturday 1st March at Porthclais Harbour and passes through St Non’s via the Coast Path to see the Holy Well, before moving to Oriel Y Parc to (hopefully) see the sunlight reflect a poem through the capstone - only possible on a sunny March 1st.
+In 2026, this began at 10:00am on Sunday 1st March at Porthclais Harbour and passed through St Non’s via the Coast Path to see the Holy Well and say a blessing (at approximately 11:15am), before moving to Oriel Y Parc to see the sunlight reflect a poem through the capstone - only possible on a sunny March 1st at around 12noon.

-Accompanied by songs and hymns, the procession walks through the city to the Cathedral, stopping at Cross Square so the Bishop of St Davids can bless the city.
+Accompanied by songs and hymns, the procession always walks through the city to the Cathedral, stopping at Cross Square so the Bishop of St Davids can bless the city.
+Listen out for the bellringing around 11:55am just before the blessing.
 Ending with prayers at St David’s Shrine in the Cathedral, this is a special way to remember his legacy.

 Ras Dewi Sant Marathon